will the real paralytics please sit down?

 "When Jesus saw their faith, He said to the paralyzed man, 'My son, your sins are forgiven.'
 Now some of the scribes were sitting there." —Mark 2:5-6

 Usually today's Gospel reading is entitled "The Paralyzed Man."
 It should be entitled "The Paralyzed Men."
 The man on the stretcher wasn't the only paralyzed person in the room.
 The scribes were spiritually paralyzed, a much more serious condition than physical paralysis.
 Because of it, the scribes wouldn't believe in Jesus.
 They even refused to rejoice in the paralytic's healing.
 Furthermore, the scribes were so paralyzed they could not recognize their paralysis.

-In contrast, those who carried the paralytic on a stretcher, broke into the roof, and lowered him down were certainly not paralyzed but truly free (Mk 2:3-4).
-They didn’t let themselves be paralyzed by fear of failure, rejection, or ridicule.
+In contrast, those who carried the paralytic on a stretcher, broke up the roof, and lowered him down were certainly not paralyzed but truly free (Mk 2:4).
+They didn't let themselves be paralyzed by fear of failure, rejection, or ridicule.
 They acted in faith (Mk 2:5), even if they might be embarrassed.

 Prayer: In the name of Jesus, I renounce all paralyzing, demonic activity in my life.
 Thank You, Jesus, for Your victory.